cedricwalter/TVProgram/readme.md

 * time like 13:15 will be converted in english to "Quarter past One" or "treize heure et quart"

 ## TVGuide
-* TVGuide now: give you the actual TVProgram on all channels running now +- x minutes
+* TVGuide now: give you the actual TVProgram on all channels running now
 * TVGuideFromTO: configurable guide, for example all TVProgram tonight on all channels

 ## Configuration
+* `config.properties` is either located in classpath or in current directory, an example is located in `src/etc/config.properties`
-* Free and Premium channel can be filtered out in config.properties
+* Free and Premium channel can be filtered out in `config.properties`
 * Sentences are templates driven (http://freemarker.org/) for easy customization and translation to something else than french

 # TTS sound engine

 ### Mary TTS
-Quite demanding on resources, even on a PI3 do not run so great.
+Quite demanding on resources, run offline, even on a PI3 do not run so great.

 * Voices can be configured, for french "upmc-pierre-hsmm" or "enst-camille-hsmm" is recommended